justbread24/4380-Tabular-Project/README.md

 ![image](https://github.com/user-attachments/assets/76ee134f-dc1f-4cc0-bd84-6defbceb38aa)

 **Problem Formulation**
-- Input/Output:
+- Input: Socioeconomic status, parental education, school type, school location, GPA, Attendance rate, study hours, internet access, extracurricular, part time job, parent support, romantic relationship, free time, go out.
+- Output: Math, Science, and English test scores
-- Models: The model I utilized for this project is linear regression.
+- Models: The model I utilized for this project is linear regression, Ridge Regression, and Lasso

 **Training**
-- m
+- The only difficulty I encountered when training my model is its lack of improvement in its evaluation scores after attempting a Ridge regression and Lasso.

 **Performance Comparison**
 - To be able to define how well the model's performance did, I utilized R^2 score which was 0.869 and an RMSE score of 3.219

 **Conclusions**
+- After attempting to improve the model by using Ridge Regression and Lasso, I obtained the same results as the initial linear regression model.
+This likely means that the data is already well-modeled and that all the features are informative.

 **Future Work**
 Some considerations for future work, is to be able identify which students are more likely to succeed academically by attaining high test scores and whichs students are less likely to succeed academically.